-Active Directory also known as AD, is a service that comes with many Windows Server Operating Systems.
-It is used to manage Domain Networks distinguishing an administrator user and normal users.
+Active Directory, also known as AD, is a service that comes with many Windows Server Operating Systems.
+It is used to manage Domain Networks distinguishing an administrator user and everyday users.

 Once the AD DS role is installed, the server will need to be configured for your domain.